Robopon Sun, Star, and Moon Versions: Gameplay

-Japanese Releases
+Japanese releases

-While the USA only received the Sun Version, the Japanese first had the two main releases, then nearly a year later got the Moon Version, release.
+While the USA only received the Sun Version, the Japanese first had the two main releases, then nearly a year later got the Moon Version release.
 The Japanese version of the GB Kiss features a letter writing/sending feature, that can be accessed from the main menu, which can also send messages over the telephone.
-While for the USA release, only the sending Robopon feature is included on the GB Kiss.
-These versions are also compatible with the Japanese exclusive game Robot Ponkottsu 64: Nanatsu no Umi no Caramel with the Nintendo 64's Transfer Pak Yet another version, Robot Ponkottsu: Comic Bom Bom Special Version, was released in Japan on December 24, 1999.
+For the USA release, only the sending Robopon feature is included on the GB Kiss.
+These versions are also compatible with the Japanese exclusive game Robot Ponkottsu 64: Nanatsu no Umi no Caramel with the Nintendo 64's Transfer Pak.
+Another version, Robot Ponkottsu: Comic Bom Bom Special Version, was released in Japan on December 24, 1999.

 Sequels

 Two Game Boy Advance sequels were made; Robopon 2 Cross Version and Robopon 2 Ring Version, in a manner similar to that of the release patterns of different generations of Pokémon games.
 These games stars Cody traveling to another island but forgetting his Robopon.
 Subsequently, he has to find new Robopon, but instead of catching them he has to make them by finding different types of batteries and combining them in a method known as "Sparking".
 The game featured four-on-four battles, where all the Robopon the player had on him would battle against four opponent Robopon.

 A Robopon game called Robot Ponkottsu 64: Nanatsu no Umi no Caramel was made for the Nintendo 64 but was never released outside Japan.